 Field-hunting tip

-Look in skarns country — that is the host setting where lipuite typically forms.
+Look in skarns country, the host setting where lipuite typically forms.
 If you start seeing diopside, calcite, magnetite in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.